linroger/Wealth-of-Nations/Financial Instruments/Assignments/Financial Instruments Midterm Solutions 2013.md

 ## PROBLEM 3. (**30 POINTS**)

 A few years ago your company issued a bond denominated in Euros.
 The bond has a face value of 1 million Euros and pays semi-annual coupons at an annual rate of 6%.
 You just made a coupon payment and the bond has one year left to maturity.
 In other words you owe a coupon payment in 6 months,  and payments of coupon and principal in 1 year.

 The current exchange rate is 1.3 dollars per Euro (USD/EUR).
-The current LIBOR rates (in continuously compounded units) are:
+The current [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] rates (in continuously compounded units) are:

 | Maturity   | USD   | Euro   |
 |------------|-------|--------|